OpenEnergyPlatform/organisation/compendium/family_community/collaborative_development.md

 Below, we present a comprehensive overview of all teams and provide clarification on the identified responsibilities for each role.

+In addition to clarifying the responsibilities, we leverage teams to enhance communication.
+This is particularly effective on GitHub, where users can mention teams in issues, discussions, or pull requests to reach a group of individuals and increase the likelihood of receiving prompt responses.
+To contact a specific team, use "@" followed by the team name.

 To apply for contribution, please get in touch.
 Take a look at our [contact information](contact.md).

 | Role                      | Responsibilities                                                                                                          | [GitHub Rights](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization#permissions-for-each-role) |